jeffguorg/wx2offline/README.md

-Simple script to save article to pdf.
+Simple script to save a article to pdf. but it also works for other pages

 # Installation